-My homemade nut free pesto sauce is a recipe you are going to want to save so you can use it over and over again.
+My homemade nut-free pesto sauce is a recipe you will want to save so you can use it repeatedly.
 It will go well with many of your other dishes, and it tastes phenomenal.
-I even give you tips on how to make it dairy-free too!
+I even give you tips on how to make it dairy-free, too!

 Why This Nut Free Pesto Is Great: